Aman2925/Fabric/Airlines/README.md

 The dashboards combine advanced DAX measures, custom report page tooltips, synchronized slicers and interactive visualizations to transform operational data into actionable business insights.

+The report is designed for executive decision-making and enables users to explore operational performance through interactive filtering, drill-down analysis and report page tooltips.

 ---

 # 🏠 Dashboard 1 — Executive Overview